NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/nextflow/nextflow.rst

 Each task of the pipeline runs in its own isolated directory, these can be found under ``work``.
 The name of each ``work`` directory corresponds to the task hash which is listed in the Nextflow log.

+Completed tasks are listed in file ``results/pipeline_info/execution_trace.txt`` (with their task hashes), along with resource usage and run time.

 As the pipeline runs, it saves the final files it generates to ``results`` (customise this location with ``--outdir``).
 Once you are happy that the pipeline has finished properly, you can delete the temporary files in ``work``:

 .. code-block:: bash